tkioci/.github/profile/README.md

 The following projects are in hooper:

 * **RouterOS "Functional Repo"**  Various, potentially useful, scripts are littered here and [forum](https://forum.mikrotik.com).
-Part of the original idea of this GitHub project was to store them, in one place, and allow simple downloads.
+Part of the original idea of TIKOCI was to store them, in one place, and allow simple downloads.
 Eventually, more scripts will be published on  `tikoci.github.com`.

 * **[Traefik Proxy](https://traefik.io/traefik/) Container _with for CORS & WASM_**  Traefik seems like a better fit for adding HTTP frontend on RouterOS, than the previous [tikoci/ngnix](https://github.com/tikoci/ngnix) approach.
 While Traefik's DockerHub image work on RouterOS as-is — setup, configuration, and log viewing are [greatly aided by scripting](https://forum.mikrotik.com/viewtopic.php?p=1081289&hilit=traefik&sid=210f6f07854850cfd0310e4666640003#p1077850).
 The _longer term_ goal is to integrate Grain WASM [tikoci/traefik-wasm-grain](traefik-wasm-grain) plugin, as basis for policy enforcement for REST APIs (e.g. RouterOS REST support), using Traefik 3.0's WASM support.